ZhangLab-DeepNeuroCogLab/WorM/README.md

 ## Custom Data Generation

 To generate your own version of data for a specific task with different conditions, navigate to ```WorM/``` and use the `Dataset` class for the specific task.
-For example:

-In ```WorM/``` directory, use following python script to generate and load your own dataset for VIR task,
+For example, in ```WorM/``` directory, use the following python script to generate and load your own dataset for VIR task,

 ```python
 from src.data.dataset import Visual_Item_Recognition_Dataset